manolenso/homeassistant/docs/installation.md

 homeassistant:
     packages: !include_dir_named packages/
 ```
+Note: If you have an existing setup and already have packages, you must cut/paste the packages folder inside your currently exising packages folder! (depending on the way the folder is included within your configuration.yaml file)

 - This will already work if you have used HACS for themes in the past, but to be safe add the following line to your `configuration.yaml` file:
 ```
 frontend: